1391819/personal-portfolio/README.md

 ## Roadmap

+- [x]  Set up a new Next.js project as the foundation for the portfolio website
-- [x] Design and develop an engaging and visually appealing land page
+- [x]  Design and implement the overall layout and structure of the portfolio using Chakra UI components
+- [x]  Create different sections for showcasing projects, skills, experiences, and contact information
-- [x] Create and incorporate a 3D model of a raccoon
+- [x]  Create a 3D raccoon model using MagicaVoxel
-- [x] Include dedicated sections to showcase bio, experience, and portfolio creations
-- [x] Provide links and references to GitHub projects
-- [x] Ensure that the portfolio is responsive and adapts well to different screen sizes and devices
+- [x]  Integrate Three.js library to add an interactive 3D raccoon model to the portfolio
-- [x] Implement light and dark mode options
+- [x]  Implement smooth transitions, animations, and light and dark mode options for a polished user experience
+- [x]  Add responsive design and ensure the portfolio is accessible on different devices and screen sizes
+- [x]  Optimize the performance of the portfolio by optimizing images, and lazy loading
+- [x]  Test the portfolio website thoroughly to ensure compatibility and functionality across different browsers and devices
+- [x]  Deploy the portfolio website to Vercel
 - [x]  Continuously refine and optimize the codebase

 ## Stack